The Sureness of Horses — Chapters 20, 21, and 22

 Click for: Summaries and Links to Previous Chapters

 Six weeks later, when Jorge was going to meet me at Buck’s for lunch, he called at the last minute and said he was running late.
 Instead, he asked me to meet him in an Indian restaurant a block from the Enersystems office in Mountain View.

 He was sporting a new look—a black polo shirt and a blue blazer, and he wore his wraparound sunglasses at the table.
 “You’ll like this place, good food,” he said as I sat down.
 One of the walls was hung with red patterned cloth; the storefront feel of the place was mitigated by white tablecloths.

 “So should I start calling you Giorgio?”
 I asked.

-Smiling, Jorge raised his glasses to his forehead, another cool-guy look, and said, “You can call me Jorge, but roll the ‘r,’ Pasiano.”
+Smiling, Jorge raised his glasses to his forehead and said, “You can call me Jorge, but roll the ‘r,’ Pasiano.”

 A lithe waitress, a young Indian woman with a red dot on her forehead, came into view, Jorge gave her a wave and said, “Hi, Chetana, you’re lookin’ good.”